First of all, I would really like to thank Igor for participating and sharing his wonderful professional experience with our readers.

 “Unfortunately, no. Most of the materials are either outdated or not relevant.
 “Wait, what do you mean exactly?”.
 I mean, those “calculate the area of a rectangle” types of exercises are good, but that’s really not something that you (as a developer) are going to solve in your professional life.
 Things are a bit or byte different, haha.
 I personally think that to become a great developer, first, you need to develop a strong logic and only then start with learning a coding language.
 And yes, I did finish college and I am a graduated BSc IT with Hons, but most of the things I learned in coding I learned on my own.”

 8. Entrepreneurship VS 9-6 (job).
-What would you advice to our readers?
+What would you advise to our readers?

 “I prefer entrepreneurship because I am always in HUSTLE mode.
 Haha.
 I really don’t like 9-6 jobs.
 I prefer being a freelancer because you get to choose when and how you want to work.”

-9. Where do you see Coding/Development sector after 5 years or how exciting will be the world of coding in coming future?
+9. Where do you see the Coding/Development sector after 5 years or how exciting will be the world of coding in the coming future?

 “I think that in the future the focus in coding will be on the AI and VR, which is something I am excited about. 😎”

-As I am also trying to learn programming, I also learned quite a few things from this interview.
+As I am also trying to learn to program, I also learned quite a few things from this interview.
 I also hope you will also get some value from this interview and get over your fear of coding as practice makes a man perfect.

 I have also decided not to give up even if I am in my 30s and studying programming with my kids.
-Believe me, it’s not that tough, as I was just kidding 😛
+Believe me, it’s not that tough, as I was just kidding :P